rclgs/local-services/README.md

 ## Understanding

 This is how I envisioned it on my mind.
+I don't know if this is a feasible setup, but that's the reason for this experimentation.

 ```mermaid
 flowchart TB